SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ### 1. Get a Kubernetes environment

 Follow your Kubernetes provider's instructions ([other options available here](https://kubernetes.io/docs/setup/)).
 Ensure you meet [minimum CPU, Memory and Storage requirements](docs/PubSubPlusK8SDeployment.md#cpu-and-memory-requirements) for the targeted PubSub+ Software Event Broker configuration size.
 Important: the broker resource requirements refer to available resources on a [Kubernetes node](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/#kube-scheduler).
-> Note: If using [MiniKube](https://kubernetes.io/docs/setup/learning-environment/minikube/), use `minikube start` with specifying the options `--memory` and `--cpu` to assign adequate resources to the MiniKube VM.
+> Note: If using [MiniKube](https://kubernetes.io/docs/setup/learning-environment/minikube/), use `minikube start` with specifying the options `--memory` and `--cpus` to assign adequate resources to the MiniKube VM.
 The recommended memory is 1GB plus the minimum requirements of your event broker.

 Also have the `kubectl` tool [installed](https://kubernetes.io/docs/tasks/tools/install-kubectl/) locally.